Table of Contents

 9. The Credit Card section will list any credit cards that have been linked to your account, allowing you to be aware of which ones have been added and when they expire.
 If a particular card is set to auto-pay, an indicator will appear next to the card in question:

 10. The Bank Accounts section will show the account number of any bank accounts added to your Customer Portal account.
-If a particular bank account is configured for auto-payment, an indicator will appear next to the card in question:
+If a particular bank account is configured for auto-payment, an indicator will appear next to the acount in question:

 Do note that Bank Accounts can only be added for automatic payment by contacting your internet service provider directly, it cannot be configured through the portal.

 11. The Invoices section shows the details of any invoices on your account, including their creation date, the invoice number, the amount due on the invoice, and the due date for payment.
 It also gives you the option to download a copy of the invoice.

 The Support Tickets Page

 The Support Tickets page is where you can reach out to the support team of your Internet Service Provider directly through the portal.
 Any communication sent between the email supplied on your account and the mailbox set up by your Internet Service provider will be tracked and can be replied to through the Customer Portal.

 1. Clicking here will open the ticket creation window, allowing you to send an email to your service provider.
 You'll need to provide a subject and some details regarding the reason for the ticket:

 2. The Ticket section displays a view of all tickets on your account, along with their status - the status will indicate whether the ticket is waiting for a response from you (Awaiting Response), Waiting for a response from your Service Provider, or Closed.

 3. Clicking on the ticket name will open the conversation history for the ticket, allowing you to send a reply to your service provider based on an open ticket.